dashpay/docs/wallets/web.rst

 Dash in keyfile wallets, since they are an easier target to attack than mobile or hardware wallets.

-Support for Magnum Wallet is available at `info@westwallet.info <info@westwallet.info>`_.
+Support for WestWallet is available at `info@westwallet.info <info@westwallet.info>`_.